 Teach-Out Plan: A written plan developed by the academic unit and approved by the Provost that provides for the equitable treatment of students when their academic program has been discontinued.

 Tenure-Stream Position: A position that is either eligible for or currently holds tenure.

-INTRODUCTION

-This SAP contains processes for programs identified for - discontinuance, consolidation, reorganization, and/or reduction.
-For a given situation multiple processes from this SAP may be applied.
-For mutually agreeable actions governed by this SAP, affected parties, with concurrence of the supervising dean(s) and faculty senate, may petition the Provost for a streamlined, accelerated process.

 DEGREE PROGRAM DISCONTINUANCE